 Now let’s extend and refine Fogg’s model to be more useful, basing it on a model proposed by Stephen Wendel.

-If the person passes through these five stages, then there is a high probability that they will execute the action.
+If a user passes through these five stages, then there is a high probability that they will execute the action.
 If the action is a habit, then evaluation and timing are redundant.

 Once the user’s mind has been triggered to think about a potential action, there is an automatic reaction in response.
 This reaction can be intuitive and automatic.

-Assuming they have made a choice to act, the question arises whether it is feasible to undertake the action.
-The individual must be able to act at once and without obstacles.
+Assuming they have made a choice to act, the question arises whether it is easy to undertake the action.
+The person must be able to act at once and without obstacles.

 When should you take the action?
 We can take action based on a sense of urgency, and by other, less forceful factors.